iobroker-community-adapters/ioBroker.comfoair/README.md

 ### Adapter only

-CC Ease is disconnected or will be shut down when the adapter starts, you can control your comfoair only with ioBroker. (rs232mode ist PCMaster, is default & recommended).
+CC Ease is disconnected (recommended) or will be shut down when the adapter starts, you can control your comfoair only with ioBroker. (rs232mode is PCMaster, is default & recommended).

 ### Listening only